The Funny Thing About Dating a Black Guy

 The funny thing about dating a black guy is when people ask you if you’re dating him just to piss off your parents.

 The funny thing about dating a black guy is walking into the grocery store with him.
 You can stand by the strawberries together and maybe you’ll notice a fuzzy in his beard and pick it out for him.
-And then when you look up, you can see the disgusted, disapproving looks on older white men in flannels and suspenders, but you’ll see the looks on other faces, too.
+And then when you look up, you can see the disgusted, disapproving looks on older white men in flannels and suspenders, but you’ll see the looks on other faces, too, like those of young black women.
 Watch for the brow furrow—it’s universal.
 You should try pulling your boyfriend’s body closer to yours sometime and maybe you’ll see some people shake their heads.
 Give ‘em a wink.

 Another fun thing about dating a black guy is when you go to the movies and the cashier, a young black man, gives you your soda and popcorn, and looks at your boyfriend and then at you.
 Then he’ll ask your boyfriend, “you seen ‘Get Out’ yet?”
 And you think, No, he hasn’t seen “Get Out” ‘cause he’s already living it.
 I already hypnotized him.
 How else do you think I trapped such a fine man?